rpreiss/academic-website/_posts/2022-04-14-talk-an-algebraic-geometry-of-paths-via-the-iterated-integral-signature.md

 ---
 layout: post
-title: "An algebraic geometry of paths via the iterated-integral signature"
+title: "Research idea: An algebraic geometry of paths via the iterated-integral signature"
 tags: "signature"
 categories: blog talks
 date: 2022-04-14T16:00:00+02:00
-modified_date: 2022-04-14T16:10:00+02:00
+modified_date: 2024-07-01T12:48:00+02:00
 excerpt_separator: <!--more-->
 ---
 I gave this talk on March 31, 2022 (which also happens to be _Trans Day of Visibility_) at Technische Universität Berlin for the _Rough Algebra Day_ organised by Yannic Vargas, Sylvie Paycha, Bernd Sturmfels and Peter Friz.